Recent Highlights

 We regularly update our 'News' section with details of proactive policing operations and significant court outcomes.

-Source: Motoring Offence Statistics for Northern Ireland Ending 31st March 2025
+Source: Motoring Offence Statistics for Northern Ireland - 1st December 2024 to 30th November 2025

 Road Safety is a key policing priority and the ‘Fatal Five’ is important messaging relating to this and speeding is the main contributory reasons why people are dying on our roads.